phathcmus/movie-ticket-website/README.md

 # movie-ticket-website

-1. Open folder by vscode
+1. Open folder with vscode
 2. Run "npm install" in terminal
 3. Create "vp19" database in mongodb (if not yet)
 4. Run "mongod" in one terminal, run "nodemon" in other one